-OMAHA (DTN) -- Rainfall disrupting harvest across the Midwest, and a drier forecast in Brazil, are the key weather items for the commodity trade's attention Wednesday.
+OMAHA (DTN) -- More rain for Midwest, heat stress in Southern Plains and Delta, and a cool extended outlook, are key weather items for the commodity trade's attention Wednesday.